 - In a group, while moving from top to bottom it decreases.

 - It increases from left to right across a period.

-This was just a brief layout about the ionisation energy and its trend in the periodic table.
-To know more about properties of elements (such as ionization enthalpy) and their trends in the periodic table, please download BYJU’S – the learning app.
+This was just a brief layout of the ionization energy and its trend in the periodic table.
+To know more about the properties of elements (such as ionization enthalpy) and their trends in the periodic table, please download BYJU’S – the learning app.